Synthetixio/synpress/README.md

 ## 🧪 Usage

 - `synpress run` to run tests
-- `synpress open` to open Cypress UI
+- `synpress open` to open Cypress UI (may be bugged in some cases because it doesn't clear metamask state before each e2e test, please use `synpress run`)

 Command line interface (`synpress help`):